microsoft/teams-powerapps-app-templates/GetConnected/Documentation/get-connected.md

 1. **Update profile skills**
 1. **Connection by skills**
 1. **Find a skill**
-1. **Edit the app in Power Apps**&mdash;Get connected is built in Power Apps, and the app template can be edited using the Power Apps app in Teams.
-Selecting the **Built with Power Apps** button will launch the Power Apps maker studio in Teams, from which you can edit the Get connected app.
+1. **Edit the app in Power Apps**&mdash;Get Connected is built in Power Apps, and the app template can be edited using the Power Apps app in Teams.
+Selecting the **Built with Power Apps** button will launch the Power Apps maker studio in Teams, from which you can edit the Get Connected app.

 ## Connect with someone new

 When you connect with someone new, the system will connect you with someone random from your organization so you can get to know others in your organization.
-For example, if you're new and don't know many people, you can use Get connected to expand your network of work connections.
+For example, if you're new and don't know many people, you can use Get Connected to expand your network of work connections.

 > [NOTE]
 > Get Connected app requires at least three users who have edited their profile in the app, and opted-in to allow meeting colleagues randomly.
 If an insufficient number of employees have opted-in, you'll have the option to invite colleagues to use the app.
 For more information, see the [Update profile skills](#update-profile-skills) section.

-1. In Teams, go to the team in which Get connected is installed.
+1. In Teams, go to the team in which Get Connected is installed.
-1. Select the **Get connected** tab.
+1. Select the **Get Connected** tab.
 1. Find connect with someone new, select **find a connection**.
 1. Select **Start Chat** or select **Schedule a Meeting**
 1. Find another connection.